 Research on the effects of loneliness suggests that when people lack social connections they are more likely to suffer from physical health problems.

-For example, older adults who cannot leave the house due to reduced mobility are more susceptible to diseases, such as heart disease.
+For example, older adults who cannot leave home due to reduced mobility are more susceptible to diseases, such as heart disease.
 Several studies have found that polar research crews they may suffer from reductions in their immune systems.
 The good news is that the self-isolation period needed for coronavirus should not result in marked changes in the functioning of the immune system.

 However, during quarantine it may be a good idea to try to improve the immune response.
 Exercising and getting enough vitamins can help here (although contrary to what some internet sources say, they ARE NOT a cure).
 Psychologists also believe that listening to upbeat music or watching a movie can boost your immune function.